Choosing your website colour scheme

 You can see how I used these colours HERE

-There are hundreds of great resources if you wanted to learn more about colour theory before you put your colour scheme together.
+There are hundreds of great resources if you wanted to learn more about colour theory before you put your website colour scheme together.
 Here a few that I have found useful;

 Colour Theory: Marketing, Branding, and the Psychology of Colour